 Through the years, he joined many bands, and his original songs attracted attention.
 As a member of E Street Band, Springsteen began to have some success selling records.

-In 1975, Springsteen finally found widespread fame with “Born To Run,” which reached number 3 on the Billboards 200.
+In 1975, Springsteen finally found widespread fame with “Born to Run,” which reached #3 on the Billboard 200.
 To date, Springsteen has sold over 150 million records.
 He has also won 20 Grammy Awards and was inducted into the Rock and Roll Hall of Fame in 1999.

 6. Glenn Frey

-For years, he bounced between bands.
-While rising in fame, he accompanied Bob Seger on songs, including “Against The Wind.”
+However, for years, he bounced between bands.
+While rising in fame, he accompanied Bob Seger on songs, including “Against the Wind.”

 Frey and Don Henley met in 1970 and co-founded the Eagles.
-Frey was the lead singer and writer or co-writer of records like “Take It Easy,” “Lyin’ Eyes,” and “Heartache Tonight.”
-“Lyin’ Eyes,” recorded in 1975, was number 2 on the Billboard Hot 100 chart.
+Frey was the lead singer and writer or co-writer of records like “Take It Easy” and “Lyin’ Eyes.”
+This latter song, recorded in 1975, was #2 on the Billboard Hot 100 chart.

 7. Freddie Mercury

-Freddie Mercury, the lead singer of Queen, began his career singing in London bands, where he also befriended members of the band Smile.
+The legendary frontman of Queen, Freddie Mercury, began his career singing in London bands, where he also befriended members of the band Smile.

 In 1970, he joined Smile and soon renamed it to Queen.
 The year 1975 became unforgettable when the band released one of their most famous songs, “Bohemian Rhapsody,” written principally by Mercury.

-The band’s 1979 single “Crazy Little Thing Called Love” was also number 1 on the US Top 40 charts.
+The band’s 1979 single “Crazy Little Thing Called Love” was also #1 on the US Top 40 charts.
 Queen went on to become one of the most popular bands of all time, selling over 90 million albums number of records.

 Mercury revolutionized the entertainment industry by crossing genres, including heavy metal, gospel, and disco.
 His unforgettable style and vocal range earned him a spot in the Rock and Roll Hall of Fame in 2001.